 The association supports the inclusion of people with disabilities in the Lebanese society and promotes their access to basic services (education, health, etc.).
 HI improves the inclusion of children with disability to mainstream schools.

 In response to the current economic crisis in Lebanon, HI plans cash distribution for impacted families.

 In the past 10 years, HI contributed to the clearance operations in the North of Lebanon, following the Lebanese civil war on the 80s: HI is presently carrying out mine clearance operations in Mount Lebanon and risk education in the Bekaa region.
 The northern governorate has been recently declared free of mines.

 Situation of the country

-Lebanon has been deeply affected by an economic crisis started in late 2019.
-This crisis has been aggravated by the COVID pandemic.
-More than 50% of the population is under the poverty line.
+Since 2019, Lebanon has been deeply affected by an economic crisis, which was aggravated by the COVID pandemic.
+More than 50% of the population currently lives under the poverty line.

 Meanwhile, the country continues to welcome 1 million refugees who have fled the 10-year war in Syria.
 Lebanon is also home to a large community of Palestinian refugees, mainly living in informal camps.
 These refugees find it particularly difficult to access basic services like health and education.
-Besides, people with disabilities, particularly in rural and isolated areas, can find it hard to access these services.
+Besides, people with disabilities, particularly in rural and isolated areas, are invisible and are overlooked by the humanitarian response.
 These populations are becoming increasingly vulnerable over time.
-Refuges very often require emergency assistance, primarily to treat their physical and psychological injuries.

-Finally, as a result of several decades of intermittent conflict and despite 15 years of clearance efforts, the population continues to be affected by mines and explosive remnants of war (ERW), with some victims requiring life-long assistance to live with their injuries.
+As a result of several decades of intermittent conflict, clearance efforts continue.
+The population continues to be affected by mines and explosive remnants of war (ERW), with some victims requiring life-long assistance to live with their injuries.